Fujifilm X70 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the X70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A9 II is a recent model that features in the current product line-up of Sony.
-In contrast, the X70 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X70 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X70 was succeeded by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X70 and A9 II can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Sony A9 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X70 or the Sony A9 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.